Retiring in Portugal: The Definitive Guide

 You’ll receive a temporary permit after submitting the proper documents, which is typically valid for five years.
 After that, you’ll need to apply for permanent residence.

 Another popular way to gain residence in Portugal is through The Portugal Golden Visa.

 The Portugal Golden Visa

 The Portugal Golden Visa is a residency by investment scheme, which can eventually lead to citizenship.
 The Portuguese government introduced this program in 2012 to draw foreign investors into Portugal.
-This program has been an astounding success, bringing over €5.5 Billion worth of investment since its inception in 2012, and granting more than 15,500 residency visas.
+This program has been an astounding success, bringing over €5.5 billion worth of investment since 2012, and granted more than 15,500 residency visas.

-To qualify for this program, you need to make one of the following investments:
+To qualify for this program, you can choose one of the following investment routes:

 - Acquire real estate with a minimum value of €500,000

 - The minimum investment amount becomes €400,000 if the real estate property is in a low-density area